futres/ovt-data-pipeline/config/readme.md

-This directory contains files that need to be edited only once for the entire repository.
-Other edits are done within the projects directories.

 **entity.csv:** Specifies the ontology classes for which instances will bemade.
 Whenever there is a unique value for the property specified by "unique key", a new instance will be created.

 **excluded_types.csv:**  Specifies the ontology classes for which instances will NOT be created.
 You can choose to exlude a class or its ancestors or both.
 This prevents the creations of a bunch of unneeded instances for root level classes on which no one is likely to query.